murrayo/yape/README.md

 Please check you have the correct Python version.
 For writing and testing I am using Python 3.
 Specifically:

-    python --version
+    python3 --version
-    Python 3.5.2 :: Anaconda 4.2.0 (x86_64)
+    Python 3.6.0

-I have also tested on 3.6.
 New to Python?
 See Fabians article on InterSystems Community or google :)

 https://community.intersystems.com/post/visualizing-data-jungle-part-i-lets-make-graph